Compactness of Fixed Point Maps and the Ball-Marsden-Slemrod Conjecture: Compactness Principle for Fixed Point Maps

 or, alternatively, by

-\begin{remark} Note that the above concept of equivalence is rather ``strong'' in the sense that two metrics $d$ and $d'$ can generate the same topology without being \emph{strongly equivalent}.
-However, it guarantees that the corresponding uniform structures co\"{i}ncide and thus completeness is preserved when passing from one metric to another strongly equivalent one.
+\begin{remark} Note that the above concept of equivalence of metrics is rather ``strong'' in the sense that two metrics $d$ and $d'$ can generate the same topology without being \emph{strongly equivalent}.
+However, it guarantees that the corresponding uniform structures coincide and thus completeness is preserved when passing from one metric to another strongly equivalent one.
 Moreover, if $d$ and $d'$ are induced by norms then the above concept boils down to the standard notion of equivalence of norms. \end{remark}

 Next, let $X$, $Z$ and $P$ be metric spaces and let $F:X \times P \to Z$, $G:X \to Z$ and $H:P \to Z$ be arbitrary maps.
 By the usual abuse of notation\footnote{Of course; if $X$ and $P$ are not disjoint then $F_x$ is not well-defined for $x \in X \cap P$.
 Nevertheless, for simplicity we stick to this common notation and write $F(\cdot,x)$ or $F(x,\cdot)$ instead of $F_x$ whenever confusion can occur.}, let $F_x$ and $F_u$ with $x \in X$ and $u \in P$ denote the partial maps